rit-sse/mentor-script/README.md

 # Mentor Script
-This is the repository for the mentor script!
+This is the repository for the script that runs on the mentor computer in the SSE Lab!

 ## Installation